Last Updated on January 17, 2023

 2010 – Office Procedures Course, Technical College for Secretaries, MI

-What to Write in an Office Assistant Resume Skills Section
+Office Assistant Resume Skills Section

 Although the reception field requires specific technical skills, employers also consider soft skills.
 These are the personality traits or skills that indicate to your fit as an Office Assistant who will add value by meeting set out KPI’s, has adequate knowledge, and sufficient experience answer customer queries or direct them to the appropriate contact person.
 Incorporate these into your summary, or profile, and into your accomplishment statements.